Frequently Asked Questions

 Can I complete a degree at a distance?

-You can complete up to 1/3 of a degree at Gordon-Conwell through Semlink, our distance education program.
+For the majority of degrees at Gordon-Conwell, up to 1/3 can be completed through Semlink, our distance education program.
+The Charlotte campus offers a Master of Arts in Religion degree that can be completed up to 1/2 online.
 Each summer and January term, we also offer numerous week-long intensive courses at the Hamilton campus.
 At both the Boston and Hamilton campuses, we offer weekend courses, which are held during three weekends each semester.
 Degree programs at Gordon-Conwell's Charlotte and Jacksonville campuses are uniquely designed for students actively engaged in both careers and ministry.
-As such, all classes are offered in either the weekend or week-long intensive format.
+As such, all classes are offered in either the weekend or week-long intensive, or web-enhanced with three-day residency (which do not count against your distance limit) formats.
 Gordon-Conwell Hamilton students are free to take courses at the Boston, Jacksonville, or Charlotte campuses.

 Back to Top